 The Statement of Net Position report separate sections for deferred outflows and deferred inflows of resources.
 These separate financial statement elements represent a consumption or acquisition of net position that applies to a future period(s) and so will not be recognized as an outflow or inflow of resources (expense/revenue) until then.
-The District has three items that qualify for reporting in these categories: deferred outflows on unamortized loss on sale leaseback, deferred outflows and inflows related to OPEB, deferred outflows and inflows related to pensions, and unavailable tax revenue.
+The District has six items that qualify for reporting in these categories: deferred outflows on unamortized loss on sale leaseback, deferred outflows and inflows related to OPEB, deferred outflows and inflows related to pensions, swaption, deferred loss on refunding and unavailable tax revenue.